The New SHIF Rates for Employees and Self Employed

 NHIF penalties

-Activating NHIF Card after Default (Self-Employed)
+Activating SHIF Card after Default (Self-Employed)

 The Ksh.
 1500 will enable you to start afresh and will cover three months.
 You will however still retain the same membership number though the card will be restricted for two months.